 Back to top »

 Hillary Finch, International Studies & Health Promotion and Education

 By Sydney Magana (Fall 2014)

 Hillary Finch is a senior who will graduate this spring with a double major in International Studies (Global Health emphasis) and Health Promotion and Education (Community Health emphasis).
 Hillary has always been interested in health, initially majoring in Biology.
 Her ultimate goal is to become a Physician Assistant.
-During her sophomore year, Hillary participated in the Semester at Sea program, travelling to 14 different countries.
+During her sophomore year, Hillary participated in the Semester at Sea program, traveling to 14 different countries.
 Among her favorites were Portugal, South Africa, Brazil, and Ghana.
 Studying abroad sparked Hillary’s interest in International Studies and led her to her current majors.
 The semester she returned from her study abroad, Hillary met Student Success Advocate Christine Contestable.
 They made an immediate connection.
 Christine has supported Hillary with useful resources, advice, and in goal setting.